 SFS has comprehensive risk management plans in place and our safety systems are a guiding principle for all decisions about programming.
 We closely follow the Centers for Disease Control and Prevention (CDC), World Health Organization (WHO), and U.S. Department of State recommendations.
 There are many logistical and academic considerations, including travel restrictions, that we will be taking into account when evaluating potential program changes.
 We will continue to make updates to this page with relevant information.

-Learn more about SFS health and safety or read about the SFS COVID-19 Policies and Procedures for upcoming programs in our FAQ section below.
+Learn more about SFS health and safety.
+Read our FAQ section below.

 Please note that all U.S.-based SFS staff are currently working remotely.
 Email is the best way to reach us at this time and you can find a list of contact information HERE.